 Comal River Rules

 - Lifejackets are recommended for weak swimmers and children under eight.
-Personal flotation devices will be provided to Comal River tubers/citizens free of charge w/ deposit at the New Braunfels City Tube Chute or river outfitters
+Personal flotation devices will be provided to Comal River tubers for free with a deposit.
+Get yours at the New Braunfels City Tube Chute or other river outfitters.

 - No containers under 5 fluid oz.

-- Noise devices may not be audible beyond 50 feet
+- Noise devices must not be audible beyond 50 feet.

-- Coolers must have a locking mechanism on the lid (zipper, Velcro, latch, cord) with a maximum size of 30 quarts and 1 cooler per person
+- Coolers must have a clasp on the lid (zipper, Velcro, latch, cord) with a maximum size of 30 quarts and 1 cooler per person.

-- Round inflatable floatation devices shall not exceed five feet (5′) in diameter
+- Round inflatable tubes cannot be bigger than five feet (5′) in diameter.

 Comal River Tubing Costs & Fees

 Expect to spend $15-22 per person, including shuttle, tube rental, and fees.
-Most outfitters require a drivers license or credit card to hold as a rental deposit.
+Most New Braunfels outfitters require a drivers license or credit card to hold as a rental deposit.

 Comal River Parking

-We recommend using one of our preferred River Outfitters which typically have on-site or no charge parking with shuttle services.
+Preferred River Outfitters generally have on-site or free parking with shuttle services.

 What to Bring For A Day On The Comal River

-- A Good Attitude - We get it, being in the hot sun with a crowd can cause some rudimentary behaviors to arise.
+- A Good Attitude — Being in the hot sun with a crowd can cause some frustrations.
 Be smart, keep cool, and remember we are all here to have a good time.

-- Proper Footwear - The Comal River is a naturally flowing body of water.
-As such you can expect to encounter rocks, silt, floating vegetation, muddy embankments, and other natural elements.
+- Proper Footwear — The Comal River is a naturally flowing body of water.
+You can expect to encounter rocks, silt, floating debris, muddy banks, and other natural elements.

 - Sunscreen and Shade — Apply before you depart and while on the water.
 A hat helps keep you cool and out of the sun.

-- Waterproof Phone Case/Lanyard/Dry Sack - While the Comal River is a great place to reconnect with nature, we know most everyone chooses to bring their valuables and electronics with them on the water.
-Please, please, take only what you will need for your New Braunfels river adventure.
-Leave the jewelry, extra keys, and wallets at home.
-Anything you do bring should be protected from the elements.
+- Waterproof Phone Case/Lanyard/Dry Sack — Please, take only what you will need for your New Braunfels tubing adventure.
+Leave your jewelry, extra keys, and wallets at home.
+Any items you bring should be protected from the sun, grit, and water.